 We’ve given a lot of advice for using a security system in previous posts.
 It goes without saying, though, that those tips only become useful once you have a system installed.
 In this week’s discussion topic, we’ll rewind to the start of the security system design process.
 We’ll dive into some of the basic decisions we walk our home and business owners through to help them make smart decisions.

 We’ll answer some of the common questions new customers often ask us.
 These include, “What do you first look for when you design a security system?”
 The other most popular question we hear is “How would you design my security system if you lived here?”
 We’ll dive into the the debate of hardwired vs. wireless, one of the first decisions you’ll need to make.
 Next, we will look at some of the “nuts and bolts” decisions.
 These include how your system will talk to the central station, and which sensors make sense for you.
-We’ll show you just how easy it can be to buy your security system while remaining confident that you got the best protection and the best value.
+We’ll show you just how easy it can be to buy your security system while remaining confident that you got the best available burglar detection and the best value.

 Security System Control Panel to Contacts/Sensors Communication

 All burglar alarm systems have a control panel that acts as the brain of the system.
-It monitors the various sensors installed throughout a protected premise and makes the decision of when to ask for help from first responders.
+It monitors the various sensors installed throughout a secured premise and makes the decision of when to ask for help from first responders.
 One of the first system design questions you must answer is, “How will my sensors communicate with the control panel? ” In some cases, the state of your premise may help eliminate some options to narrow down the choices.
 One example of this is if your building is no longer under construction, a hardwired system may be impossible or cost too much to be practical.
 However, there are always at least a couple remaining options to consider.
 Let’s run down some of the panel to sensor communication methods.

 Hardwired Alarm Systems